ContestTrade: A Multi-Agent Trading System Based on Internal Contest Mechanism: Architecture

-The core of ContestTrade is an internal contest mechanism designed to enhance system adaptivity in dynamic markets.
-Its primary objective is to channel resources preferentially towards agents with consistently proven effectiveness, ensuring that the system's final output is driven by the most robust strategies.
-This mechanism is formalized as a three-phase "Quantify-Predict-Allocate" model.
-The entire process can be conceptualized as a pipeline that transforms a set of competing agents ($\mathcal{A}$) into a final allocation decision, represented by a weight vector ($\mathcal{W}_t$):
+The core of ContestTrade is an internal contest mechanism designed to enhance system adaptivity.
+Its objective is to channel resources towards agents with proven effectiveness.
+This mechanism is formalized as a three-phase ``Quantify-Predict-Allocate'' model:

-This pipeline first quantifies the historical performance of each $agent_i$, yielding a unified set of scores $\{q_{i,t}\}$ at time $t$.
-It then predicts the future utility $\{\hat{u}_{i,t+n}\}$ over the next $n$ steps.
-Finally, allocates resources based on these predictions.
-This general mechanism provides a unified foundation for the two distinct teams within the proposed system:
+This pipeline first quantifies each agent's historical performance yielding scores $\{q_{i,t}\}$ at time $t$, then predicts the future utility $\{\hat{u}_{i,t+n}\}$ over the next $n$ steps, and finally allocates resources based on these predictions.
+This mechanism provides a unified foundation for both teams: \begin{enumerate} \item \textbf{Data Analyst Contest:} Agents compete to construct an optimal information portfolio for the Research Agents. \item \textbf{Researcher Contest:} Agents compete to achieve optimal capital allocation for final trading. \end{enumerate}